gottfried-github/e-commerce-api/readme.md

 **Outward.** Assign status codes and messages to the output of the store and send it in response to the client.

+# Code overview
+## Server
+Routes are grouped into a number of `express` routers which are basically organized around store collections.
+The routers are all attached to the top router (see [the code](admin.js)).
+Error handling is done in a centralized fashion, in [`_errorHandler`](error-handler.js) which maps the various errors to http status codes and sends them to the client.

+## Client
+I [wrap](client/index.js) http requests to the api in a succint interface which can be used by a client application.

+# Test
+`npm run test`

+Authentication route handlers are unit tested as well as `_errorHandler` and product route-level validation.

 # Specification
 ## Data structure
 ```json